MyraOphelia/MyraOphelia/README.md

-# 💫 About Me:Hi, Myra Ophelia Iman here.
+# 💫 Hi, I'm Myra Ophelia Iman.

 I'm a passionate Software Developer  dedicated to building smooth and intuitive user experiences across mobile, frontend, and backend platforms.
-My tech journey began with a curiosity for solving complex problems, and over time, it has evolved into a deep fascination with the boundless potential of coding.
+My tech journey began with a curiosity for solving complex problems, and over time, it has evolved into a deep fascination with the boundless potential of coding.<br>
 📫 Reach me at: myramaurice1234@gmail.com<br>⚡ Fun fact: When I’m not coding or designing, you’ll probably find me paddling through scenic waters or perfecting my archery skills!